 - Optimized solutions appropriate for the target product, be that:

 - low power, high performance or multi-gig Wi-Fi (802.11a/b/g/n aka Wi-Fi 4, 802.11ac aka Wi-Fi 5, 802.11ax aka Wi-Fi 6, 1×1 to 4×4); or

 - low power Bluetooth dual mode (BTDM) or ultra-low power Bluetooth low energy (BLE); or

-- power optimized Ultra-wideband (UWB) compliant with 802.15.4z HRP and Fira Consortium requirements
+- power optimized Ultra-wideband (UWB) compliant with 802.15.4z HRP, Fira Consortium and Car Connectivity Consortium (CCC)

 - low power eNB-IoT Release 15, and Dual Mode eNB-IoT & GNSS

 - Adaptable coexistence schemes for smooth simultaneous operation